RyanFleck/ryanfleck.github.io/_posts/2019-05-20-Journaling.markdown

 categories: discourse featured post
 ---

-Perhaps the most valuabe thing I've done for myself in recent months: beginning to write daily, about my life and my thoughts, in a critical and introspective way.
+Perhaps the most valuable thing I've done for myself in recent months: beginning to write daily, about my life and my thoughts, in a critical and introspective way.
 This post is about the tools I have developed to make journaling quick and accessible from any machine.

 ![Image.]({{ site.url }}/assets/howIJournal/journal-entry.png){: .center-image }